bxio/CSC360/A3/code/mainpage.md

 We found SSTF to be significantly faster than the provided FCFS algorithm.
 C-SCAN is the most fair algorithm.

+In case you want to see our CLOOK, it is located in `DiskCLOOK.java`.
 ## Question 2 ##

 In FileSystem.java, we implemented a simple filesystem with 8 inodes, 192 data blocks, and a corresponding 192-bit bitmap.